 It is not clear at all to me that 3 is true.
 Suppose my theory of pizza making is built on a foundational assumption that pizza must have cheese on it.
 You present me with something that looks like a pizza and that has cheese on it.
 I declare it a pizza.
 You reveal that while what you’ve handed me has cheese on it, the rest of it is actually a plaster sculpture.
 Oh no. You hoaxed me!
 And I was really in the mood for pizza!
 That sucks, but does it follow that I should call into question my view that pizza must have cheese on it?*

 If 3 isn’t true, we don’t get 4.
 But again, I have questions about 1 and 2, as well.
-And in any event, is it the case that 4 is never called into question?
+And in any event, is it really the case that, as 4 seems to suggest, “radical constructivism” is never or rarely called into question?

 Perhaps there is a better way to reconstruct why BLP think they’ve made a point about “radical constructivism” with their hoax.
 If you can think of one, give it a shot in the comments.